radiant-rstats/docs/basics/app/correlation.md

 <p align="center"><img src="figures_basics/correlation_summary.png"></p>

 A visual representation of the correlation matrix is provided in the _Plot_ tab.
 Note that scatter plots in the graph at most 1,000 data points by default.
-To generate scatter plots that use all observations use `plot(result, n = -1)` in _R > Report_.
+To generate scatter plots that use all observations use `plot(result, n = -1)` in _Report > Rmd_.

 Stars shown in the _Plot_ tab are interpreted as: